cameraui/docs/detection/faces.md

 ## Ignoring a face

 Some faces you never want to see again, like a passing stranger or the mail carrier.
-Ignore one and camera.ui stops collecting them.[^nvrupdate]
+Ignore one and camera.ui stops collecting them.

 - **Ignore a face or a whole group.** Each unknown face has an ignore button, and every group has one for all its faces at once.
 In selection mode you can ignore several at a time.
 - **New sightings are dropped.** Once someone is ignored, their later shots don't come back as unknown faces.